Oral Herpes (cont.)

 A doctor will base a presumptive diagnosis on information provided by the patient and on the physical examination.
-The characteristic appearance of the herpes sores leaves little doubt about the diagnosis.
+The characteristic appearance of the herpes sores leaves little doubt about the diagnosis, so the typical appearance of the sores is key to the diagnosis.
 This appearance helps distinguish oral herpes from oral thrush, shingles, gonorrhea, and syphilis.
 In addition, chapped or sunburned lips can resemble oral herpes, but the tissue stain (Tzanck smear, see below) shows no virus-induced cell changes.
 Further testing is usually not necessary but is sometimes done.

 If a definitive diagnosis is needed, because, for example, the infection involves other organ systems, the doctor may conduct laboratory tests listed below:

 Are There Oral Herpes (HSV-1, Herpes Simplex Virus-1) Home Remedies?

 For mild infections, self-care may be adequate for treatment.
 Other treatments termed "home remedies" are not considered cures but can ease or hasten recovery.
 These remedies include aloe vera gel, cornstarch paste, and tea or mint leaves.
 A cool compress may reduce pain.
 There is no cure for the infection.
 People with severe infection symptoms, especially children, should be evaluated by a medical caregiver.